eitanyaffe/hpipe/README.md

 ### Input

-The pipeline uses as input two raw reads of DNA libraries.
+The main input are these two DNA libraries:

-* Assembly library, used to generate a metagenomic assembly.
+* Assembly library: Used to generate a metagenomic assembly.
 The location of the paired fastq files is determined by the `ASSEMBLY_INPUTDIR` in the path_vars file.

-* Hi-C library, used to infer the background model and infer anchor/genome pairs.
+* Hi-C library: Used to infer the background model and infer anchor/genome pairs.
 The location of the paired fastq files is determined by the `HIC_INPUTDIR` in the path_vars file.